scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 No soylent today, finished my last dorito burger for lunch and ate some other leftovers throughout the day.

+### Day 355

+No soylent again.
+It seems recently I haven't been having soylent like I should on weekends.
+I wonder if it's because I traveled a good amount recently and it threw off the habit?
+Hm.
+Anyway, today I had some eggs mixed with tomato, onion, lettuce, and cheese for lunch and then a microwave burrito for an early dinner.
+Not the greatest of meals on a Sunday, but oh well.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/